Feeling overwhelmed by stress, social media, or school pressure?

 Parent Support Counseling

-Parents receive guidance and learn tools to nurture their relationship with their teen and gain a renewed sense of energy and hope.
+Parents receive guidance and tools to strengthen their relationship with their teen, fostering renewed energy and hope, through convenient in-person or virtual sessions.

 Teens and families transform challenging behaviors into positive ones, learn to effectively utilize coping skills, and create long-lasting change with this intensive, collaborative service.